containerbuildsystem/osbs-client/docs/resource.md

     storage: 20Gi
 ```

-Now `osc describe quota myquota` will show the used and total amount of each resource type.
+Now `oc describe quota myquota` will show the used and total amount of each resource type.

 You can set default per-build limits either by setting them in the OSBS build configuration file (`cpu_limit`, `memory_limit`, `storage_limit`), or by setting defaults that OpenShift will apply to builds that do not specify their limits: